Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 <ol>
   <li>
   let:
-  <br>Variables whose value can be changed at any point in the program.Because JavaScript   uses interpreter, the value may be changed at any point.The value of variable need     not be defuned at the time of declaration.Are not global in nature.
+  <br>Variables whose value can be changed at any point in the program.Because JavaScript   uses interpreter, the value may be changed at any point.The value of variable need     not be defined at the time of declaration.Are not global in nature.
   </li>
   <li>
   const: